AiXia520/MLWSE/README.md

 ### Materials Preparation

-There is a folder `data/`, which contains some multi-label datasets.These datasets can be download from the websites of [Mulan](http://mulan.sourceforge.net/), [KDIS](http://www.uco.es/kdis/mllresources/), and [Meka](http://waikato.github.io/meka/datasets/).
+There is a folder `data/`, which contains some multi-label datasets.
+You can download these datasets from the websites of [Mulan](http://mulan.sourceforge.net/), [KDIS](http://www.uco.es/kdis/mllresources/), and [Meka](http://waikato.github.io/meka/datasets/).

 #### Baseline(Ensemble multi-label classification methods)
 1. There is a folder `baseline/`, which contains seven state-of-the-art ensemble multi-label classification methods including EBR, ECC, EPS, RAkEL, CDE, AdaBoost.MH and MLS.
 These methods were implemented using the Mulan and Meka frameworks, which provide an API to use their functionalities in Java code.
 You can also download from [KDIS-lib](https://github.com/kdis-lab/ExecuteMulan).